googlefonts/how-to-hint-variable-fonts/README.md

 1. Select the Import submenu of the File menu and choose “All code to XML”.
 2. Select the XML file to import.
 3. Click Open.
-4. **From the VTT ‘Tools’ menu: Complile > Everything for all glyphs**
+4. **From the VTT ‘Tools’ menu: Compile > Everything for all glyphs**
 5. Save

-All stems that previously used ResYdist to control the stem weight, will now use YShift.
+All stems that previously used ResYDist to control the stem weight, will now use YShift.

 **Ensure to complete step 4 above, after editing and importing the XML file.**